top of page

 More than just a game.
 The Shrine Bowl of the Carolinas is one of the oldest bowl games in America.

-All profits that result from the games are sent to the Shriner’s Hospital, a world-renowned health care facility concentrating on treating children so they may enjoy the life we all take for granted
+With support from the game, all expenses are covered for the patients at the Shriner’s Hospital, a world-renowned health care facility concentrating on treating children so they may enjoy the life we all take for granted.

 Shriners Children's Greenville